1Strategy/fargate-demo/README.md

 ![SampleArchitecture](./img/sample-architecture.png)

-This Architecture Example shows what this template will create, as well as additional services not yet included in this template.
-Those not yet included are RDS and Route53, and these will need to be configured manually at this time.
+This Architecture Example shows what this template will create, as well as additional services not included in this template.
+The RDS connection will need to be configured manually at this time.
 An existing VPC with public and private subnets is a prerequisite to this set of templates.
+These templates are not nested and require manual updates to parameter files.

 ### Prerequisites